-Variable Description Unit $M{ m s}$ Emissions related to monitoring and post-closure monitoring of the storage site scaled per tonne of CO 2 injected. kgCO 2 e/tCO 2 M Emissions from monitoring of the storage site for 1 year. kgCO 2 e/yr $T{o}$ Number of years that the storage site will be in operation. yr $T{ m m}$ Number of years of post-closure monitoring required until liability transfer (or, if no regulations on the transfer of responsibility exist in the applicable legal framework, the number of years of post-closure monitoring required by the local regulations). yr $C{\mathrm{o}}$ Carbon dioxide projected to be stored during operational time $T_0$ . tCO 2
+Variable Description Unit $M{ m s}$ Emissions related to monitoring and post-closure monitoring of the storage site scaled per tonne of CO_2 injected. kgCO 2 e/tCO 2 М Emissions from monitoring of the storage site for 1 year. kgCO 2 e/yr To Number of years that the storage site will be in operation. yr T m Number of years of post-closure monitoring required until liability transfer (or, if no regulations on the transfer of responsibility exist in the applicable legal framework, the number of years of post-closure monitoring required by the local regulations). yr Co Carbon dioxide projected to be stored during operational time T_0 . tCO 2

-- 5.2.19 Whenever external energy inputs are used along the supply chain (e.g. electricity from the grid or steam/heat from a local network), the CO2 Removal Supplier may utilize renewable energy certificates (REC), guarantees of origin (GOO), direct purchase agreements (DPA), and similar renewable low-carbon energy supply schemes, and thereby correspondingly adjust the emission factors used in the LCA, provided that all of the following conditions are fulfilled: - The purchased certificates originate from the same physical grid or network as where they are consumed (i.e. same spatial resolution). - The purchased certificates have been issued within the same calendar year as when they are consumed (i.e. same temporal resolution). - The purchased certificates specify the energy source or mix of sources, so that a carbon footprint can be calculated and used in the LCA (i.e. non-zero value). - The purchased certificates specify when the production capacity of the energy source or mix of sources was commissioned, and that information is then disclosed by the CO2 Removal Supplier as part of the Output Audit.
-The information on the year of commissioning of the energy asset is an indicator of the additionality of the renewable energy production, allowing to distinguish between already existing assets and more recently built assets. - The amount of purchased certificates matches with the amounts of low-carbon energy declared in the LCA calculations.
+- 5.2.19 Whenever external energy inputs are used along the supply chain (e.g. electricity from the grid or steam/heat from a local network), the CO2 Removal Supplier may utilize renewable energy certificates (REC), guarantees of origin (GOO), direct purchase agreements (DPA), and similar renewable low-carbon energy supply schemes, and thereby correspondingly adjust the emission factors used in the LCA, provided that all of the following conditions are fulfilled: - The purchased certificates originate from the same physical grid or network as where they are consumed (i.e. same spatial resolution). - The purchased certificates have been issued within the same calendar year as when they are consumed (i.e. same temporal resolution).60 - The purchased certificates specify the energy source or mix of sources, so that a carbon footprint can be calculated and used in the LCA (i.e. non-zero value).